Introduction to Transformers: an NLP Perspective

-While we restrict attention to syntactic models in this section, the general multi-encoder architecture can be used in many problems where inputs from additional sources are required.
-For example, one can use one encoder to represent a sentence, and use another encoder to represent the previous sentence in the same document.
-We thus have a context-aware model by combining the two encoders \citep{voita-etal:2018context,li-etal:2020does}.
-Furthermore, the architectures of the encoders do not need to be restricted to Transformer, and we can choose different models for different branches.
-For example, as a widely-used 2-branch encoding architecture, we can use a CNN-based encoder to model local context, and a Transformer encoder to model global context \citep{wu-etal:2020lite}.
+Although we focus primarily on syntactic models in this section, the general multi-encoder architecture can be used in many tasks where inputs from additional sources are required.
+For example, one can use one encoder to represent a sentence and another to represent the previous sentence in the same document.
+Combining the two encoders thus yields a context-aware model~\citep{voita-etal:2018context,li-etal:2020does}.
+Furthermore, the architectures of the encoders do not need to be restricted to Transformers.
+We can choose different models for different branches.
+For instance, in a widely used two-branch encoding architecture, we can employ a CNN-based encoder to model local context and a Transformer encoder to model global context~\citep{wu-etal:2020lite}.

-Sub-models of a Transformer model can also be multi-branch neural networks.
-See Figure \ref{fig:multi-branch-transformer} (b) for an example involving two self-attention branches.
-One is the standard self-attention network $\mathrm{Att}_{\mathrm{self}}(\mathbf{H})$.
-The other is the syntax-aware self-attention network $\mathrm{AttSyn}_{\mathrm{self}}(\mathbf{H})$.
-The output of the self-attention model is a linear combination of the outputs of these two branches \citep{xu-etal:2021syntax}, given by
+Sub-models of Transformers can also be multi-branch neural networks.
+See Figure~\ref{fig:multi-branch-transformer} (b) for an example involving two self-attention branches.
+One is the standard self-attention network $\mathrm{Att}_{\mathrm{self}}(\mathbf{H})$, and the other is the syntax-aware self-attention network $\mathrm{AttSyn}_{\mathrm{self}}(\mathbf{H})$.
+The output of the self-attention model is a linear combination of the outputs of these two branches~\citep{xu-etal:2021syntax}, given by

-where $\alpha$ is a coefficient of combination. $\mathbf{H}_{\mathrm{self}}$ can be used as usual by taking a layer normalization function and adding a residual connection, and so the overall architecture is the same as standard Transformer models.
+where $\alpha$ is a combination coefficient. $\mathbf{H}_{\mathrm{self}}$ can be used as usual by applying a layer normalization function and adding a residual connection, thus keeping the overall architecture identical to standard Transformer models.

-Multi-head attention networks can also be viewed as forms of multi-branch models.
-Therefore, we can provide guidance from syntax to only some of the heads while keeping the rest unchanged \citep{strubell-etal:2018linguistically}.
-This approach is illustrated in Figure \ref{fig:multi-branch-transformer} (c) where only one head of the self-attention sub-layer makes use of syntax trees for computing attention weights.
+Multi-head attention networks can also be viewed as a form of multi-branch models.
+Therefore, we can provide guidance from syntax to only some of the heads while keeping the rest unchanged~\citep{strubell-etal:2018linguistically}.
+This approach is illustrated in Figure~\ref{fig:multi-branch-transformer} (c) where only one head of the self-attention sub-layer makes use of syntax trees for computing attention weights.